Dr Clare Edge

 Biography

-Dr Clare Edge is a Lecturer in Psychology at University of Salford.
-She previously taught at Manchester Metropolitan University (2017) and University of Salford (2013-2018) across a number of Psychology and Public Health related areas at both undergraduate and postgraduate levels.
-Her professional background prior to starting her academic journey (2006-2013) was within the charity and voluntary sector.
+She previously taught at Manchester Metropolitan University (2017) and the University of Salford (2013-2018) across a number of Psychology and Public Health related areas at both undergraduate and postgraduate levels.
+Her professional background prior to starting her academic journey (2006-2013) was within the charity and voluntary sector and she led several projects including several successful grant applications to charitable trusts.
 Clare held a number of roles that primarily involved coordinating projects and campaigns on a national and regional basis.
 These range from mental ill health service evaluation projects to mentoring projects (DfE funded, Big Lottery funded and Hilton in the Community funded) led by young people.
 Clare is co-lead for Equality, Diversity and Inclusion for Psychology and sits on the University level Gender Equity Group.

-Clare holds a BSc Psychology, an MSc Community Psychology and a PhD, and is a Member of the British Psychological Society.
+Clare holds a BSc Psychology, an MSc Community Psychology and a PhD, and is a Member of the British Psychological Society and European Association of Social Psychology.
 Her doctoral research explored ageing in the workplace.
 This looked at health and wellbeing from a number of psychological and public health perspectives with a focus on ageing and the intersection of gender.
 Clare has a broad range of research interests, but the main topics she is interested in are well-being, gender based inequalities, and ageing.
-Clare is the founder and leader of a network of researchers exploring older women's workplace wellbeing involving over 20 countries and 70 researchers and stakeholders.
-Clare successfully secured QR funding supported by UoS to run an event in June 2023 attended by over 50 academics and stakeholders.
-Clare is currently exploring older women's workplace wellbeing in a qualitative study focusing on the experiences of women aged 60 and over using funding secured via UoS Reignite your Research Fund.
+Clare successfully secured QR funding supported by the University of Salford to run an event in June 2023 attended by over 50 academics and stakeholders.
+Clare is the founder and leader of a network of researchers (Working Older Women: WOW) exploring older women's workplace wellbeing involving over 25 countries and 70 researchers and stakeholders.
+Clare is currently exploring older women's workplace wellbeing in a qualitative study focusing on the experiences of women aged 60 and over using funding secured via University of Salford Reignite your Research Fund and has presented these findings internationally

 Areas of research